abilandz/PH8124/Lecture_6/Lecture_6.md

 echo "Number of words: ${#SomeArray[*]}"
 ```

-**Example 3:** How to merge entries of two arrays into one array, without using loops?
+**Example 3:** How to merge entries of two arrays into one array without using loops?

 The solution is:
 ```bash